Ayush-Singhal-2004/JAVA-NOTES/README.md

 1. Development of Java language was started in 1991, by a U.S. company Sun MicroSystems.
 2. Java is developed by James Gosling.
 3. Its first version was released in 1996.
+4. Initially java language was names 'Oak', then after it renamed to Java(Java Coffee).

 #Features of JAVA :
 1. High level language